siddhi58/BrainIQ_Hub/README.md

 Open in Android Studio → let Gradle sync → hit Run.
 Needs API 21+.

 -----------------------------------------------------------------------------------------------------------------------------------
 ✦ What I learned building this

-Honestly, the most enjoyable part was building the UI — getting the animations right, making buttons feel responsive, and seeing the CardView layouts actually come together on screen.
+-Honestly, the most enjoyable part was building the UI — getting the animations right, making buttons feel responsive, and seeing the CardView layouts actually come together on screen.
 There's something satisfying about a transition that just feels smooth.

 The scoring logic was another highlight.
 EQ and IQ don't work the same way — emotional intelligence isn't about correct answers, it's about patterns.
 Designing two separate systems that both felt fair took more thinking than I expected, and I enjoyed every bit of it.